Terms & Conditions

 (b) the Supplier is given a reasonable opportunity of examining such Goods; and

 (c) the Customer (if asked to do so by the Supplier) returns such Goods to the Supplier's place of business at the Customer's cost,

-then the Supplier shall, at its option, repair or replace the defective Goods, or refund the price of the defective Goods in full.
+then the Supplier shall, at its option, repair or replace the defective Goods on a like-for-like basis, or refund the price of the defective Goods in full.